-The Department of Chemistry has two active student organizations: SMACS (Student Members of the American Chemical Society) and CSI Hofstra.
+The Department of Chemistry has three active student organizations: Hofstra DDE (Hofstra University's Chapter of Delta Delta Epsilon), SMACS (Student Members of the American Chemical Society) and CSI Hofstra.
 These clubs organize participation in both community outreach and social events.
 Please see below for more information.

 Student Members of the American Chemical Society (SMACS)